High Shear Mixing FAQs

 Static mixers can be very effective for simple in-line blending tasks, such as liquid/liquid blending or dispersing gases into liquids, normally on a continuous basis.
 However they are generally not suitable for more demanding duties, for example blending liquids of widely different viscosity, creating fine emulsions or suspensions, disintegrating and dissolving solids, incorporating powders or where two materials react together on contact.

 For these applications a high shear mixer is required.
-Silverson offers a range of high shear In-Line mixers with self-pumping capacities of up to 50,000 gallons per hour; in most cases, a Silverson In-Line mixer can replace both the static mixer and the auxiliary feed pump, offering a dramatic improvement in product quality and process efficiency.
+Silverson offers a range of high shear In-Line mixers with self-pumping capacities of up to 200,000 litres per hour; in most cases, a Silverson In-Line mixer can replace both the static mixer and the auxiliary feed pump, offering a dramatic improvement in product quality and process efficiency.
 Where a greater degree of particle or globule size reduction is required in a single pass, a Silverson In-Line mixer can be added to the line after a static mixer so that they work in conjunction with each other; the static mixer creates a coarse premix, which then passes into the In-Line mixer and is subjected to intense high shear, resulting in a homogeneous product with a fine particle or globule size.

 Q: When would you choose an In-Line mixer over a Batch machine?

-A: Silverson High Shear Batch mixers are ideal for volumes of up to 400 gallons, depending on viscosity.
+A: Silverson High Shear Batch mixers are ideal for volumes of up to 1,000 litres, depending on viscosity.
 While we do offer Batch machines for much larger capacities, in general beyond this point an In-Line mixer is often the most efficient and economical option.
 This is because the In-Line mixer’s energy is concentrated on the small volume within the mixing chamber at any given moment, rather than expended on circulating the entire contents of the vessel, as well as, the mixing task itself.
 Consequently a relatively small In-Line mixer can process a large batch.

 Q: Single- or triple-stage In-Line Mixers; which is best?